The music collection you’ve spent years putting together, or that family photo album you’ve worked on for weeks – gone.

 To enhance the possibility of recovering the deleted file, rapid action is a prime requirement.
 File recovery software has limitations, so once you have realized you have deleted that important file; do not write any more files to the drive until you can run the recovery program.

-Glary Undelete is a free recovery application, (from the developers of my all time favorite Windows utility – Glary Utilities), with a wizard driven interface, that makes file recovery just about as simple as it gets.
-In fact, Glary Undelete is the file recovery application that I have come to rely on.
+Pandora Recovery is a free recovery application, with a wizard driven interface, that makes file recovery just about as simple as it gets.
+In fact, Pandora Recovery is the file recovery application that I have come to rely on.

-I’ve had good success with this small application recovering deleted files, and I recommend that all users consider adding Glary Undelete to their toolbox.
+I’ve had good success with this small application recovering deleted files, and I recommend that all users’ consider adding Pandora Recovery to their toolbox.
+A good indication of the value of this small application is the 4 Star rating which this program has earned in CNET’s user comments.

 Download at: Download.com

-If you found this article useful, why not subscribe to this Blog via RSS, or email?
+If you enjoyed this article, why not subscribe to this Blog via RSS, or email?
 It’s easy; just click on this link and you’ll never miss another Tech Thoughts article.